 In my book The Philosophy of a Mad Man there is a chapter entitled ‘Language and Symbols’ and in it I discuss whether or not it’s theoretically possible to look at the number ‘2’ and have the experience of seeing a cat.
 I’m not talking about looking at the number 2 and pretending to see a cat, but actually having the experience of seeing a cat.
 I concluded in the book that this is absolutely possible, and I have actually had many experiences which lend weight to this argument.

 There are far-reaching implications to what I’m arguing in this post.
 Sometimes I gaze into the night sky and feel a sense of wonder and awe at the vastness of the Universe, but according to my arguments in this article, that is not because of anything intrinsic to the night sky, it is merely an embodied feeling.
-So I could just as easily look into my cup of tea and experience an overwhelming sense of wonder and awe (which I might well do the morning after a big night on the town, if truth be told).
+So I could just as easily look at my hand, or my cup of tea, or some other object and experience that same overwhelming sense of wonder and awe.

 We can go even further down the rabbit hole with this and think about how the fact that we identify who we are with a human body is just a thought.
-There is actually a whole school of Eastern philosophy dedicated to unravelling the mystery of what we are referring to when we say ‘I’ (it’s know as ‘self-enquiry’, and believe me, it gets terribly unsettling and confusing and I’m not sure I want to go there to be honest – I suggest a web search if you’re interested in going deeper).
+There is actually a whole school of Eastern philosophy dedicated to unravelling the mystery of what we are referring to when we say ‘I’ (it’s know as ‘self-enquiry’, and believe me, it gets terribly unsettling and confusing and I’m not sure I want to go there to be honest – I suggest a web search if you’d like to investigate further).

 Let’s end with a couple of thought experiments.